sisungo/experiments/README.md

 # Experimental Field
 This repository stores my projects that are currently in experimental stage, or little scripts that are used for once.

+🚧🚧🚧🚧🚧🚧

+**⚠️ WARNING**: All experiments are incomplete and subject to change.

 ## List of Active Experiments
  - [`trustedcell`](experiments/trustedcell): Desktop-orinted, interactive LSM that implements application-based dynamic access control.